Forest Lodge, Windsor: 20th century

 In 1936 Edward VIII told Murray's successor, Sir Eric Savill, that he wished Forest Lodge to be let to Sir John Aird, his Equerry.
 The Royal Librarian, Jane Roberts, in her book on Windsor Great Park, Royal Landscape, recorded that the house's name was debated in 1936–37, as Aird thought the name 'Holly Grove' was 'distasteful'.
 Alternatives such as "Ranger's Lodge" and "Forest Lodge" were considered.
 It was subsequently renovated to designs by the architectural firm Richardson & Gill.

-Later residents have included Lord Napier and Ettrick.
+Later residents have included Francis Napier, 15th Lord Napier.
 In December 1975 The Daily Telegraph reported that Forest Lodge was being "strongly tipped" as a potential house for Anne, Princess Royal and Mark Phillips.
 The lease was held by Lady Priscilla Aird, widow to the previous tenant, Sir John Aird, prior to his suicide.
 In January 1998 reports that Elizabeth II was planning to gift Forest Lodge to Sarah, Duchess of York were described as "wide of the mark" by The Daily Telegraph as the house was part of the Crown Estate and not in the personal gift of the Queen.
 In April 1998 the property was offered on a 20-year lease through Knight Frank.
 The estimated value of Forest Lodge was £3 million in 1998.

 21st century

 In 2001 the property underwent a £1.5 million restoration to conserve its period features; it was subsequently let on the open market.
 In 2025 a planning application by the Royal Household for minor internal and external alterations was approved, allowing changes including new doors and windows, removal of some internal walls, ceiling repairs and new floors.

 In August 2025, it was reported that William, Prince of Wales, and Catherine, Princess of Wales, along with their children, Prince George, Princess Charlotte and Prince Louis, intend to relocate there from Adelaide Cottage by Christmas.
-They were also reported to be covering renovation and relocation costs themselves and to be paying market rent.
+They were also reported to be covering renovation and relocation costs themselves and to be paying open market rent.
+It was reported that they held a 20-year non-assignable lease with quarterly rental payments and no upfront deposit, having financed the internal refurbishment works themselves.
+As the lease was short term, responsibility for external repair and refurbishment costs remained with the Crown Estate.
+According to a report by the National Audit Office, the Crown Estate spent £400,000 renovating the property.
 The family were reported to have moved in November 2025.
+The couple pays around £307,000 in rent per year.
+In May 2026, it was reported that the couple had paid around £40,000 in stamp duty on the lease of the property.